DexHunterIO/DH-Leverage/README.md

 # Adding Leverage to DexHunter

-## Intro
+## Introduction

-This document will cover the overall project plan for the integration of Leveraged Swaps to dexhunter.
-This Project will Limit itself to the use of Snek Token for the core Implementation( it can be easily expanded by using other TokenIds) as it it is the token with the broadest liquidity on cardano.
+This document outlines the overall project plan for integrating leveraged swaps into DexHunter.
+The project will initially focus on using Snek Token for the core implementation, as it has the broadest liquidity on Cardano.
+However, the system can be easily expanded to support other token IDs.

 ## Infrastructure

-To run this project there needs to be a cardano-node with unix-socket connection for the Data parsing.
-A mongoDB server for data persistance a redis server for quick access data and caches and a Dexhunter API-Key for the trading side.
+To run this project, the following components are required:
+- A Cardano node with Unix socket connection for data parsing
+- A MongoDB server for data persistence
+- A Redis server for quick data access and caching
+- A DexHunter API key for the trading functionality

-To gather data we will leverage [Gouroboros](https://github.com/blinklabs-io/gouroboros)
+For data gathering, we will leverage [Gouroboros](https://github.com/blinklabs-io/gouroboros).

-The Program can be eventually be run as a stand alone by a user leveraging TCP connections to nodes.
+The program can eventually be run as a standalone application by users leveraging TCP connections to nodes.

 ## Available Leverage Sources
 - [Liqwid](https://liqwid.finance/)